TheOdinProject/curriculum/getting_hired/preparation.md

 ### Craft a Narrative

 You may be uncomfortable "selling yourself" but that's exactly what you'll have to do.
 Luckily, that doesn't mean acting like a used car salesman; it's more subtle than you think.
 It really means crafting a story about who you are, how you got to where you are, and why you'll keep growing.
 Everyone can tell a story.
-So put some effort into crafting a compelling narrative that stitches together your background (especially if you come from a non-traditional background) into a compelling an unavoidable wave of capability and drive.
+So put some effort into crafting a compelling narrative that stitches together your background (especially if you come from a non-traditional background) into a compelling and unavoidable wave of capability and drive.

 * [How to Explain Your Career Transition by Dorie Clark](http://dorieclark.com/how-to-explain-your-career-transition/)